Quick access

 Set max, AI bids for you.
 No monitoring, no sniping, no missed auctions.

-Learn what you browse, bid, buy.
+Trending auctions ranked by AI.
+Next: learn what you browse, bid, buy.
 Surface relevant listings before you search.

 Real-time listing translation across DE, CH, AT, US.
 One marketplace, no language barrier.

 Community chat safety.
-Spam, toxicity, fraud — all caught automatically.
+Spam, toxicity, fraud | all caught automatically.

 Smart recommendation: price estimation, carrier comparison, best-rate suggestion.